 - Dark bottles.
 Since light and heat can damage oil, a quality supplier will sell their essential oils in a tightly sealed dark (usually amber) glass bottle.
 Never buy essential oil sold in a plastic bottle.

-Plant name.
-It should clearly state the common and the Latin name of the plant used to make the oil as well as what plant parts were used, how it was extracted (distillation or expression), and how it was grown (aka organic, wild-crafted, traditional).
+- Plant name.
+It should clearly state the common and the Latin name of the plant used to make the oil as well as what plant parts were used, how it was extracted (distillation or expression), and how it was grown (a.k.a. organic, wild-crafted, traditional).

 - Source.
-If the label doesn’t outright mention country of origin, you might see a "lot#", which you can then look up.
+If the label doesn’t outright mention country of origin, you might see a “lot#,” which you can then look up.

 If you plan on buying essential oils in bulk from wholesale suppliers, you have to be thorough with your research.
 Here are a few tips to help you assess an essential oil supplier:

 - Don’t fall for low prices.
 It’s natural to want to choose the most inexpensive product when you’re buying wholesale, but if the price is much lower than competitors, this is a sign you’re probably paying for fragrance oils with no medicinal benefits.
-But be wary of the opposite, too: pricy bottles means you’re paying for branding rather than the product itself.

 📚 Read more:

-- The Beginner’s Guide to Product Photography
+- DIY Guide To the Perfect Product Photography Setup

-- Best Free Video Editing Software
+- 12 Best Free Video Editing Software (Pros/Cons)

-- Product Pages: 16 Beautiful Product Landing Page Examples
+- Product pages: 16 Beautiful Product Landing Page Examples

 - How to Optimize Your Product Pages for Sales